sagemath/trac_to_gh/Issue 2050.md

 # Issue 2050: disallow *generic* matrix eigenspaces for inexact fields (very easy to implement)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2050

 Original creator: was